Four Remarkable things about forest school

 2. just as the crow flies, The efficiency of the forest school path is unparalleled.

-In a conventional daycare environment, a lot of time is lost in transition.
+In a conventional daycare or school environment, a lot of time is lost during transition.

-Time that’s spent getting boots on (and off), or time lost between activities is put to better use at forest school, where educators don’t impose rigid lesson plans, and children have as long as they need to learn.
+Time that’s spent getting boots on (and off), or time lost between activities is put to better use at Forest School, where educators don’t impose rigid lesson plans, and children have the time and space they need to learn.

 3. The predictability of playgrounds can teach children to be less aware of their surroundings.